MapoftheInternet.com

 are thousands of points from City to City and lots of connections

-in Europe and North America and few connections in Africa.
+in Europe and North America and fewer connections in Africa.

 Such maps merely parallel the population and industrialization